 - Medical Costs: In any injury case, the backbone of the case is to recover payment of medical bills caused by the actions of the defendant.
 Medical bills in cycling accidents can be particularly costly, due to the nature of these types of accidents.

 - Funeral Costs: If a person loses their life in an accident, the family may claim damages for their funeral costs.
-Unfortunately, cycling deaths can occur, in higher speed accidents or collisions.

 - Loss of Property: Due to the size disparity between motor vehicles and bicycles, these collisions often completely destroy the bicycle.
 Bicycles are by no means cheap, especially for serious cyclists.

-- Non-ecomonic Damages: At times, a person can collect damages for things that cannot be measured in numeric or financial terms.
+- Non-Economic Damages: At times, a person can collect damages for things that cannot be measured in numeric or financial terms.
 This can include compensation for pain and suffering, or the loss of companionship, or the value of a person’s life.